 This collection covers most Massachusetts communities and dates from the first Boston directory of 1789 through the last Boston directory published in 1981.
 Directories contain a list of persons, organized by last name, residing in a town or city.
 However, some directories do have house guides, which contain listings by address and not by individual.
 Many contain lists of businesses grouped by type as well as advertisements.
 City Directories and Voting Lists are found in the State Library's Special Collections Department.

 This material can help identify residents and land owners during the 17th, 18th and 19th centuries.
-Valuations list are particularly useful because they provide a very detailed picture of the property holdings and personal wealth of an individual.
-Aggregates, or summaries, of valuation data is part of this collection.
+Valuations lists are particularly useful because they provide a very detailed picture of the property holdings and personal wealth of an individual.
+Aggregates, or summaries, of valuation data are part of this collection.
 Lists for Maine are also part of the collection.
 The collection is located in the Special Collections Department.

 The State Library's collection has many histories of the Commonwealth, including regimental histories and official reports by the Adjutant General of Military Personnel.
 These include Massachusetts Soldiers and Sailors of the Revolutionary War and Massachusetts Soldiers, Sailors, and Marines in the Civil War, and many other series.
 For other specific holdings, please refer to the online public catalog.